vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 or more) and skipped strength exercises.
 This was due to a mix of heat-related exhaustion, interrupted sleep overnight, and a general time crunch.

+## 2026-08-07: skipped all exercises

+On Friday 2026-08-07, I skipped all exercises in order to be able to fit in meal prep after some personal projects work in the early afternoon.